 - Oils: 2–5 mg sublingually

 Individual tolerance plays a key role.
-Those who have never consumed HHC or THC before should start very slowly.
+Anyone who has never used HHC or THC before should start very slowly.

 Even though 9H-HHC is described as a mild variant, cannabinoids can generally cause side effects.
 Typical effects include: